-Garden Time takes place at the school on Monday lunch recess.
+Garden Time takes place at the school during lunch recess.
 Children of ALL grades are free to drop in and do not need to pre-register for this program.

 April 14th… Mount Doug Leadership Students to the Rescue!